TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 We have also measured gene expressio in two additional developmental stages.
 Stage 1 is a Rachis Meristem, Stage2 is a Branch Meristem, Stage 3 is a Spikelet Meristem, Stage 4 is a Developing Spikelet.

-> TH: Relabel to match stage abbreviations from results
+> TH: Relabel to match stage abbreviations from results, and remove japonica.
+>
+> TH: I'm not sure if the qPCR helps for cluster 4.
+Most of the time, indica and rufipogon look the same (to me).

 **Figure S11 lmd-paper-ap2**.
 Expression of *AP2/EREBP*-like genes in *O. sativa japonica* cv.
 Nipponbare meristems.